George Gaylord Simpson was one of the greatest and most influential paleontologists of all time.

 In 1959 Simpson left the Museum to take a professorship at Harvard University.
 For health reasons he accepted a professorship at the University of Arizona in 1968 and he remained there until he retired in 1982, aged 80.

 Contributions and Achievements:

-George Gaylord Simpson worked as a Professor of Geosciences at the University of Arizona until his retirement in 1982.
-He died on October 6, 1984.
+George Gaylord Simpson worked as a professor of geosciences at the University of Arizona until his retirement in 1982.
+He died on October 6, 1984 from pneumonia and complications following a cruise in the South Pacific.
 He was 82 years old.